-The United States currently extends duty-free treatment to imports from Peru under the Andean Trade Preference Act (ATPA), a regional trade preference program.6 The trade preferences program began under the Andean Trade Preference Act (ATPA; Title II of P.L.
+The United States currently extends duty-free treatment to imports from Peru under the Andean Trade Preference Act (ATPA), a regional trade preference program.
+The trade preferences program began under the Andean Trade Preference Act (ATPA; Title II of P.L.
 102-182), enacted on December 4, 1991.
 ATPA authorized the President to grant duty-free treatment to certain products from the four Andean countries that met domestic content and other requirements.
 It was intended to promote economic growth in the Andean region and to encourage a shift away from dependence on illegal drugs by supporting legitimate economic activities.
-ATPA was originally authorized for 10 years and lapsed on December 4, 2001.
+The Andean Trade Promotion and Drug Eradication Act (ATPDEA; Title XXXI of P.L.
+107-210), enacted on August 6, 2002, reauthorized the ATPA preference program and expanded trade preferences to include additional products, including petroleum and petroleum products.
+ATPDEA also authorized the President to grant duty-free treatment to U.S. imports of certain apparel articles, if the articles met domestic content rules.
+On October 16, 2008, the 110th Congress enacted legislation to extend ATPA and ATPDEA trade preferences until December 31, 2009 for Colombia and Peru (P.L.
+110-436).